paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-04-15-habitables.markdown

 </div>
 {% endfigure %}

-My furniture arrived last week.
+My order arrived last week.
 Appropriately packaged for its long trip from Madrid, opening and assembling these new pieces felt like Christmas Day all over again!
 Not so much a purchase but long-term investment, I'm left with two unique pieces of furniture that I will treasure for many years to come.

 [1]: https://www.etsy.com/c/home-and-living/furniture
 [2]: https://www.etsy.com/shop/Habitables